 Acme Construction Co.

 The incorrect sample shows undefined activities grouped together and inadequately described, and the Professional Development Hours are not rounded correctly.
-This could delay the renewal for this licensee, if the licensee was unable to verify the PDHs with supporting documentation, could result in sanctions such as a fine, suspension or revocation their license.
+This will delay renewal and could result in sanctions against their license.

-If you ever have any questions related to PDHs, please feel free to contact the Board Office.
+If you ever have any questions related to PDHs, please contact the Board Office.

-Required number of PDHs for licensees with less than two years of licensure at time of first renewal.
+PDHs required for licensees with less than two years of licensure at time of first renewal.

 |Even-numbered year||PDHs Required(s)||Odd numbered year||PDHs Required|